 We have pledged to achieve net zero greenhouse gas emissions across our investment portfolios by 2050 or sooner and are a member of the Net Zero Asset Managers’ Initiative.

 Climate change is an existential threat to societies across the world – doing nothing is not an option.
-Representing asset owners with more than £55bn of assets, we have a key role in not just managing the impact of climate change on our portfolios, but also in supporting the investment needed to transition to a low carbon future.
+Representing asset owners with c.£60bn of assets (at 31 March 2023), we have a key role in not just managing the impact of climate change on our portfolios, but also in supporting the investment needed to transition to a low carbon future.

 We believe in the power of engagement rather than divestment as we believe that constructive dialogue with companies in which we invest is more effective than excluding companies from the investment universe.